How to Create an ANOVA Table in Excel – 3 Methods

 How to Interpret an ANOVA Table in Excel

-We perform variance analysis to test if the Null Hypothesis is true for a dataset or not.
-The Null Hypothesis suggests that two sets of data are the same and the difference between them is insignificant or purely by chance.
-We can decide whether this hypothesis is true or not for a dataset using the Anova table obtained by performing Anova on that dataset.
+We perform variance analysis to test if the Null Hypothesis is true for a dataset.
+The Null Hypothesis suggests that two sets of data are the same and the difference between them is insignificant.
+We can decide whether this hypothesis is true, considering three properties in the Anova table:

 • F-value